Veo and Wearth are now Ziracle. Same mission, better platform. See what's new

 Campaigns like Fashion Revolution’s #IMadeYourFabric stories have put the people behind the supply chain in front of consumers for the first time.
 The reactions the campaign has surfaced say something about where consumer attitudes have moved.
 Animals are increasingly seen as sentient beings rather than raw material, and the ethical footing of the industry is shifting underneath producers who were following the rules as they were taught them.
 That’s uncomfortable, and it needs to be held alongside the fact that farmers need to earn a living and deserve a fair conversation about their future.

-It also means the question isn’t just ‘is wool ethical?’ but ‘what else could farmers be doing with the same land?’
-Research from the University of Leeds has modelled how removing a fraction of grazing land and allowing it to return to forest or regenerative landscapes could significantly reduce UK agricultural emissions while maintaining rural livelihoods through carbon payments and nature-based income.
+Research from the University of Leeds, including work by Professor Simon Lewis of the University of Leeds and UCL, has modelled how removing a fraction of grazing land and allowing it to return to forest or regenerative landscapes could significantly reduce UK agricultural emissions while maintaining rural livelihoods through carbon payments and nature-based income.
+A 2024 peer-reviewed study in Frontiers in Sustainable Food Systems, involving researchers from the University of Leeds, identified specific levers for changing UK grazing livestock systems in ways that reduce environmental impact without wholesale removal of farming.
 Sheep farming at current prices is often marginal without subsidy.
 Other land uses are starting to pay farmers better, restore the land, and reduce atmospheric carbon at the same time.

 Personal ethics will always play a role in what each of us considers acceptable.
 The justification for virgin animal fibres is getting thinner every year, not because farming is inherently wrong, but because there are now good alternatives for almost every use case.
 When animals are treated as a disposable commodity in pursuit of margin, their welfare gets squeezed in predictable ways.